 What does Ultra Wideband (UWB) technology hold for the future?

 As we can see with the latest Samsung offering, the Galaxy Note 20 Ultra, the company is implementing UWB on the device to offer better functionality with Nearby Share.
 Of course, this is just one application that the company has highlighted to leverage the UWB technology as of now.
 And there are probably a bunch of other use-case scenarios that the same can be put to use.
-Similarly, Apple’s adoption for the same with its iPhone 11 lineup can also open the possibilities for other applications taking advantage of the accurate position data, to provide better functionality (and even new functionalities) once the developers get complete access to the U1 chip and start leveraging its power.
+Similarly, Apple’s adoption of the same with its iPhone 11 lineup can also open the possibilities for other applications to take advantage of the accurate position data to provide better functionality (and even new functionalities) once the developers get complete access to the U1 chip and start leveraging its power.